-Private nursing home operator Orange Valley Nursing Homes is partnering with companies such as StarHub and ST Engineering to trial aged-care technology to improve staff productivity and service delivery.
+SINGAPORE - Singapore's largest private nursing home operator, Orange Valley Nursing Homes, announced on Wednesday (May 2) that it has partnered companies such as StarHub and ST Engineering to trial aged-care technology to improve staff productivity and delivery of clinical care services.

 Other technologies being tested include an automated visitor registration system, which uses facial recognition to allow one-time registration.

-These tests will be put in place in three to six months' time, said Orange Valley, Singapore's largest private nursing home operator.
+These tests will be put in place in three to six months' time, said Orange Valley.

 Mr Anthony Tan, chairman of Orange Valley and deputy chief executive of SPH, said: "Singapore is facing an ageing population, and even as a commercial entity, we also recognise our social obligations to serve a bigger purpose - that all Singaporeans have access to quality elder care to live in comfort and with dignity."